kyriosaa/java-practice/APCSA/exam/test-4/ANS.md

 ------------------------------------------------------------

-2.  (a) The class header must look exactly the same as the header above.
+2.  (a) The class header must look exactly the same as the header below.
 The public class Player part would be necessary for any class you are writing called <code>Player</code>.
 The extends Person part is necessary because a <code>Player</code> is a <code>Person</code>.

     The position variable **must** be declared as private and it must be a String.

-    The constructor (public Player), must take three parameters in the order shown above since the example shows the name, age, and position in that order.
+    The constructor (public Player), must take three parameters in the order shown below since the example shows the name, age, and position in that order.
 They can be called whatever you want, however.
 The name and age variables must be sent to the <code>Person</code> class using the super() call and they must be in the given order.
 The position variable should be set after the super() call.

     The <code>changePosition</code> method should be void and should take a String parameter.
 The only thing it needs to do is set the class-level position variable.